Isanti County, Minnesota

 Isanti County (/aɪˈsæntiː/ eye-SAN-tee) is a county in the east-central part of the U.S. state of Minnesota.
 As of the 2020 census, the population was 41,135.
 Its county seat is Cambridge.

 History

 The county was formed on February 13, 1857.
 Its name came from the Izaty Indians, the ancient name for the Santee Indians, members of the Dakota alliance.
-Isanti is derived from the Dakota word for "knife" and refers to the Santee tribe.
+Isanti derives from the Dakota word for "knife" and refers to the Santee tribe.

 Isanti County is included in the Minneapolis-St. Paul-Bloomington Metropolitan Statistical Area.